mvaganov/CmdLineAsteroids/notes.md

 }
 ```

-`voice`
+### voice
-This random number generator uses XorShift32 to generate fast random numbers.
+This random number generator uses the XorShift32 algorithm to generate fast random numbers.
 It is a Pseudo-Random Number Generator, which Software develoepers call a PRNG.
 PRNG systems create the illusion of randomness while being exactly reproducable as long as the same starting seed is used.
 	this reproducability is extremely useful for simulation debugging.
 It isn't a high-quality random number generator for statistically robust simulations, but it is very fast.
-If you want a higher quality generator that is a little bit slower, look up SplitMix32
+If you want a higher quality generator that is a little bit slower, look up the SplitMix32 algorithm.
 Like the other singleton classes, this one has a separate static API for convenience, and can also be created as an instance for specific number sequences.

-`scene`
+### scene
 src/MrV/Time.cs
 ```
 ...